Wilfred/difftastic/README.md

 hx --grammar build
 ```

-If you downloaded the pre-built grammar, the `tree-sitter generate` step is unecessary.
+If you downloaded the already generated grammar, the `tree-sitter generate` step is unecessary.
+If syntax highlighting doesn't work, you may open Helix's log file with the `:log-open` command and obtain helpful error message.